 Bachelor of Science in Hospitality Administration

 Students in the hospitality administration program can choose a concentration in restaurant and institutional management, culinary arts or hotel tourism management.
 All students will complete courses covering topics such as cost controls, strategic marketing and legal issues.
 Restaurant management students will take courses on food service, sanitation and multicultural foods.
 The culinary arts concentration involves coursework in baking, menu design and catering management.
 Courses covering conventions, meetings and expositions are required for hotel management students.
 All students will complete 400 hours of professional experience and get hands-on training in the campus food laboratory and the Campus House, a full-service restaurant/club serving students and faculty.

 Erie Community College (SUNY)

-Erie Community College offers 90 degree, certificate, online and joint programs through three campus locations.
+Erie Community College offers more than 100 degree, certificate, online and joint programs through three campus locations.
 Approximately 12 miles from downtown Buffalo, the north campus houses the hotel restaurant management program.